MG4 EV review

 Range details, specs and alternatives

-The base MG4 starts from £26,995, making it one of the cheapest electric cars on sale today, and substantially more affordable than any other electric hatchback – including the Volkswagen ID.3, Nissan Leaf, Cupra Born and Renault Megane E-Tech.
-You’ll need to fork out more for a compact electric SUV like the Kia Niro EV, or even some smaller EVs, such as the Ora Funky Cat or MINI Electric.
+The MG4 represents a leap into a new era for the now-Chinese-owned British brand, being its first-ever dedicated electric car.
+Starting from just under £27,000, the MG4 is one of the cheapest electric cars on sale today, and substantially more affordable than any other electric hatchback – including the Volkswagen ID.3, Nissan Leaf, Cupra Born and Renault Megane E-Tech.
+You’ll need to fork out more for a small electric SUV like the Kia Niro EV, with the only cheaper option being the smaller BYD Dolphin.

-The entry-level MG4 uses a 51kWh battery mated to a 167bhp electric motor for a range of 218 miles, while the Long Range version gets a 201bhp motor powered by a larger 64kWh battery.
+The entry-level MG4 uses a 51kWh battery mated to a 167bhp electric motor for a WLTP combined range of 218 miles, while the Long Range version gets a 201bhp motor powered by a larger 64kWh battery.
 MG says this combination is enough to cover 270-281 miles depending on the exact specification.
-If you want to go further on a charge, we’ve already been informed an Extended Range model with a range of up to 329 miles will be introduced in late 2023, along with a high-performance variant packing around 400bhp.

-Choosing a trim level is straightforward too as there are just two available: SE and Trophy.
-The former is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
+Once you’ve chosen your battery, choosing a trim level is a straightforward process.
+There are three available: SE, Trophy and XPower.
+The first is available in both Standard and Long Range form, and comes with plenty of standard kit including 17-inch alloy wheels, a 10.25-inch infotainment touchscreen with Apple CarPlay and Android Auto, a seven-inch digital driver’s display, LED headlights and rear parking sensors.
 Plus, you get lane-keep assist, adaptive cruise control and driver attention alert.

-Trophy-spec MG4s like our test car are only available with the Long Range powertrain, but add more luxuries like 360-degree cameras, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.
+Trophy-spec MG4s are offered with both Long Range and Extended Range powertrains and add more luxuries like 360-degree cameras, wireless phone charging, heated front seats and steering wheel, as well as some additional safety systems including blind-spot monitoring and lane-change assist.